 Yes, we know that the fine prints on your agreement are long, boring and wordy but you should read it anyway.
 Don’t rush but read through it.
 Understand the many provisions such as grace periods, late payments, interest rate, and interest escalation clause in case of late payment.

 Would you have to pay additional fees if you spend over your limit?
-Is the interest rate different for a cash advance?
+Is the interest rate differente for a cash advance?
 Can you request for a waiver of the membership fee?

 Credit cards can be helpful, useful and safe for managing your finances if you handle them well.
 They can help you consolidate regular multiple bills into one payment.
 You can link many recurring payments on your credit cards such as your mobile phone bill, your various monthly subscriptions, and even your charitable donations.
 Most credit card issuers will let you pay online and many will also let you arrange for your payment to automatically come from your deposit account.